yetulaxman/rstudio-openshift/README.md

 - [rstudio for DAKI project](#rstudio-for-DAKI-project)
 - [rstudio for training environment](#rstudio-for-training-environment)

+Once rstudio is image compatible for deploying in openshift environment, you can then deploy in Notebooks environment.
+Please follow the intrsuctions for [deploying rstudio images onto notebooks environment](deploying-rstudio-images-onto-notebooks-environment)

 # rstudio for DAKI project

 Rstudio docker image for DAKI project (rstudio-daki) includes the latest version of R (v4.0.0), rstudio and required R-packages to help various data analysis activities in the broad scope of DAKI project.
 Current state of Dockerfile is available in *daki* folder.
 In addition ".dockerfile" is also included to generate a docker image that can be deployed on cPouta application where users usually have previlized access rights.
 The image thus generated however may not be compatible either openshift or notebooks enviroment.